 White Chocolate Cheesecake Filling

-To make the white chocolate cheesecake filling, combine the cream cheese, granulated sugar, lemon juice, and vanilla in the bowl of your stand mixer fitted with the paddle attachment.
-You can also use a hand mixer for this.
-Starting at a low speed, mix the ingredients together until fully combined and smooth.
-Mix at a medium speed until light and fluffy, around 2-3 minutes.
-Add the 15 grams of gluten-free multipurpose flour (any gluten free flour mix can be used here.
-The flour helps with the moisture from the raspberry sauce)
+- To make the white chocolate cheesecake filling, combine the room temperature cream cheese and granulated sugar, lemon juice and vanilla in the bowl of a stand mixer fitted with the paddle attachment.
+You can also use a hand mixer and a large bowl.

-Scrape down the sides of your mixing bowl with a flexible spatula.
-Beat in the eggs and the egg yolk one at a time, just until combined; do not overmix once you've added the eggs.
-Add your melted, cooled but still fluid white chocolate and mix to combine.
+- Beat in the room-temperature eggs and the egg yolk one at a time, just until combined; do not overmix once you've added the eggs.

 Baking White Chocolate Raspberry Cheesecake Bars